szymon-halik/docker-sfdx-sfdmu/README.md

 ## Purpose

-You can consider using Data Utility Move tool for building pipelines on projects with FSL, CPQ , Billing or CGC - these are all data driven products having complex data models that require to transfer configuration records across enviroments to keep the buisnes logic working as designed
+You can consider using Data Utility Move tool for building pipelines on projects with FSL, CPQ , Billing or CGC - these are all data driven products having complex data models that require to transfer configuration records across environments to keep the business logic working as designed

 ## Usage